rnartallo/rnartallo.github.io/_pages/cv.md

 Education
 ======
 * DPhil in Mathematics, University of Oxford, 2026 (expected)
-* MMath in Mathematics, University of Warwick, 2022 - First Class
+* MMath in Mathematics with study in Europe, University of Warwick, 2022 - First Class *Study abroad in Universidad Complutense de Madrid (2021)

 Work experience
 ======